Clinical Medical Assistant Undergraduate Certification Program

 pursue jobs in the high demanding field of Medical Assisting.
 After program completion your Medical Assistant

-Clinical Specialization Certification will be a stand-alone educational credential.
+Clinical Specialization Undergraduate Certification will be a stand-alone educational credential.
 It will also be an earned

-academic credit towards other certification or degree programs.
+academic credit towards other Undergraduate Certification or degree programs.

 Certified Clinical Medical Assistant National Certifications CCMA